yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 An important aspect of security is to be notified when something wrong occurs, and to be able to investigate it.
 Therefore, it is important to define the right level of logging and audit, and to set the right alerts.

-API Gateway can log audit and monitoring data to the following locations:
+API Gateway can log audit and monitoring data to different locations, for example, Axway Sentinel, local text or XML file, local or remote syslog, and so on.

-* Axway Sentinel
-* Local text file
-* Local XML file
-* Database
-* Local syslog
-* Remote syslog
-* System console
-* Apache Access log file

 Events can be audited at different levels, for example, success, failure, or abort.
 The audit trails written to the local text file, local XML file, and database can all be signed to ensure integrity.

-The product can also send the following types of alerts under certain configurable error conditions:
+The product can also send various types of alerts (for example, email messages, SNMP traps, Amazon SNS, and so on) under certain configurable error conditions.

-* Email messages
-* OPSEC alerts
-* SNMP trap
-* Local and remote syslog
-* Windows event log
-* Amazon SNS
-* Twitter feed

 See [Configure logging and events](/docs/apigtw_admin/logging/) and [Configure system alerts](/docs/apigw_poldev/general_system_alerts/) for more information on configuring logging and alerting in API Gateway.